tombusby/tombusby.github.io/_posts/2017-12-16-understanding-cryptography-ex1.4.md

 ### Solution

-*I haven't yet verified these solutions independently.
+*I haven't yet verified this solution independently.
 If you spot any mistakes, please leave a comment in the Disqus box at the bottom of the page.*

 1\.
 There are 128 ($$2^7$$) possible characters.
 If the password is 8 characters long, we can calculate the number of possible 8-character passwords as follows: